aomjk/pttplcge/README.md

 ```text
 Act as an SEC Thailand Regulator.
 Review the 'Corporate Governance' chapter.
 List 5 critical questions you would ask PTT's Board of Directors based on the gaps in this disclosure.
 Focus on 'Conflict of Interest' and 'Board Diversity'.
 ```
-[!TIP]
+[!TIP]<br>
-Workshop Note: If the agent provides an answer without a specific location, prompt it with: "Which page of the PTT One Report does this information come from?"
+Workshop Note: If the agent provides an answer without a specific location, prompt it with: "Which page of the PTT One Report does this information come from?"<br>
-[!CAUTION]
+[!CAUTION]<br>
-Ensure the uploaded PDF is fully indexed before running the Specialized Testing Rounds to ensure maximum accuracy.
+Ensure the uploaded PDF is fully indexed before running the Specialized Testing Rounds to ensure maximum accuracy.<br>